IN THIS ARTICLE:

 If you are screen sharing, you can zoom in your application or web browser to maximize the quality.
 But the best way to have an HD replay is to record locally using a third party software such as Screenflow or use a Virtual Webcam software like ManyCam or

-The replay is available inside the webinar room after you end the webinar — unless you have disabled the recording in your webinar settings or asked us to remove it from our database.
-You can also download it in your webinar dashboard, under "replay" once the webinar is over.
+The replay is available inside the webinar room after you end the webinar — unless you have disabled recording in your webinar settings or asked us to remove it from our database.
+You can also download it in your webinar dashboard, under "Recordings" once the webinar is over.

 Replays are only available for participants that have at least registered for the webinar.
-Registrants who did not join the webinar will still receive a link to access the room and watch the replay.
+Registrants who did not attend the live webinar will still receive a link to access the room and watch the replay (depending on your Replay Access Settings).
+You can read more about the replay settings below...

 Making your replay private